Nissan 300ZX: Europe

 Most notable distinguishing feature is the fuel door location.

 In the UK and Europe, all Z32s offered were in 2+2 TT form between 1990 and 1996 (1990–1994 for UK).
 They were sold through dealerships in the UK, France, Germany, Belgium and Italy.

 Australia

-In Australia, all Z32s offered were in 2+2 NA form between 1990 and 1995.
+In Australia, all Z32s offered were in 2+2 NA from between 1990 and 1995.

 Japan

 In Japan, the 300ZX continued until August 2000.
 The Japanese Domestic Market was offered a number of variants unavailable to the international market such as the "Version S" (Spec Model), "Version R" (Ready Model) and Slicktop Twin Turbo (the most expensive trim option only available in Version S guise).

 Version S was a base grade specification that includes all necessary road trim and items as standard, such as stereo and A/C. It could be ordered with various options separately.
 Options were available separately by order only, and include: